 • Only adults 25 and older may drive on behalf of Faith In Action

 Leaders come from a variety of backgrounds, including parish youth ministers, college students, young adults, and experienced ministry volunteers.
 You’ll be surrounded all week by people who care about you, your safety, and your faith—and who are there to help you have a great experience.
+This year’s leadership team includes:

 • Even though we’re staying close to home, there’s still plenty to pack to make sure you're comfortable, prepared, and ready to serve.
 This packing list covers the basics—what to wear, what to bring, and a few extras that can make the experience even better.